 How stolen vehicle trends can impact your auto insurance

-A rise in stolen vehicle trends means you can expect a rise in your auto insurance premium.
-To combat the added cost, compare car insurance quotes with us to find your best rate today.
+As stolen vehicle trends continue to outpace pre-pandemic levels, don’t be surprised if you see a rise in your auto insurance premiums.
+To combat the rising cost, compare car insurance quotes with us to find your best rate today.

-On average, a car is stolen every five minutes in Canada, and with stolen vehicle trends on the rise, your car could be next.
+Stolen vehicle trends are a concern nationwide, and your car could be next.
 Here’s everything you need to know about car theft in Canada (and how it impacts your insurance).

 Key takeaways on stolen vehicle trends

-1. It's no surprise that stolen vehicle trends are on the rise.
-There are various ways a thief can access your vehicle, including the use of your vehicle identification number, smart key fobs, and Apple AirTags.
+- There are various ways a thief can access your vehicle, including the use of your vehicle identification number (VIN), smart key fobs, and Apple AirTags.

-3. Because insurance premiums are all about weighing the risk, highly stolen cars and those who live in theft-prone areas tend to face more expensive rates.
+- Because insurance premiums are all about weighing the risk, frequently stolen cars and drivers who live in theft-prone areas tend to face more expensive rates.
+Driving the #1 most stolen car in Canada results in approximately a 20% increase in insurance rates.

-4. To crack down on stolen vehicle claims, some insurers may offer special discount programs for anti-theft technology.
-Or you may even see your premium go up if you forego installation.
+- To crack down on stolen vehicle claims, some insurers may offer a special discount for the installation of approved anti-theft technology, but you may see your premium increase if you forego installation.

 Why are cars stolen?

 Aside from the obvious joyride, there are a number of other reasons a thief would be incentivized to steal your car.
-For instance, stolen vehicles in Ontario have recently been found in other parts of the world, exported and re-sold in countries with limited supply due to the pandemic.
-On the other hand, stolen cars are also often re-sold to unsuspecting customers in close proximity while other thieves may steal a ride to simply commit a crime.
+For instance, stolen vehicles in Ontario have been found in other parts of the world, exported and resold in countries with limited supply due to the pandemic.
+On the other hand, stolen cars are also often resold to unsuspecting customers in close proximity, while other thieves may steal a ride to simply commit a crime.

 How many cars are stolen in Canada each year?

 According to the Insurance Bureau of Canada, over 105,000 vehicles were stolen across the country in 2022.
-That's one vehicle for every five minutes – and the crisis isn't expected to get better any time soon.
+That's one vehicle for every five minutes.
+While the number of stolen cars has dropped to 23,094 in the first half of 2025, auto theft remains a serious issue and continues to pose safety concerns for Canadians.

 The rising cost of theft claims in Canada